Elephant communication: Seismics

 Elephants are known to communicate with seismics, vibrations produced by impacts on the earth's surface or acoustical waves that travel through it.
 They appear to rely on their leg and shoulder bones to transmit the signals to the middle ear.
 When detecting seismic signals, the animals lean forward and put more weight on their larger front feet; this is known as the "freezing behaviour".
 Elephants possess several adaptations suited for seismic communication.
 The cushion pads of the feet contain cartilaginous nodes and have similarities to the acoustic fat found in marine mammals such as toothed whales and sirenians.
 A unique sphincter-like muscle around the ear canal constricts the passageway, thereby dampening acoustic signals and allowing the animal to hear more seismic signals.

 Elephants appear to use seismics for a number of purposes.
 An individual running or mock charging can create seismic signals that can be heard at great distances.
 When detecting the seismics of an alarm call signalling danger from predators, elephants enter a defensive posture and family groups will pack together.
 Seismic waveforms produced by locomotion appear to travel distances of up to 32 km while those from vocalisations travel 16 km.

 Semiochemicals

 Elephants can also communicate through olfaction and semiochemicals.
 Secretion of semiochemicals can occur through feces and urine as well as the temporal gland, a structure that is derived from sweat glands and located on both sides of the head of male and female elephants.
 The substance secreted by male elephants from their temporal glands during musth contains many chemicals and seems to be of interest to females.
-Elephants may investigate and detected semiochemicals through the vomeronasal organ (VNO).
+Elephants may investigate and detect semiochemicals through the vomeronasal organ (VNO).
 Elephants may go through several steps of investigating the smell of a surface with their trunk before inserting its tip into their mouth to touch the anterior part of their hard palate and thus transfer semiochemicals to the VNO.